zwr/newshop/README.md

         sudo service mongod start  # this you will do every time you need it!

 * In Osx
-	* Install brew
-	* Probably you want to do brew doctor before anything brew install mongodb
+	* Install brew, probably you want to do brew doctor before anything brew install mongodb
 	* Create database directory where you want to put the db and run it with mongod --dbpath .